JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">X</p>

-Sanak and Sanand, sons of Brahma, never found God's limits.
+Sanak and Sanand, _sons of Brahma_, never found God's limits.
-Nor did Brahma himself though he spent his life reading the Veds.
+No_r did_ Brahma himself _though_ he spent his life reading the Veds.
-Churn God's churn, [^xx1] my brethren.
+Churn God's churn, [^167] my brethren.
-Gently churn it that the butter may not be lost.[^xx2] Make thy body the churn, thy heart the churning-staff ;
+Gently churn it that the butter may not be lost.[^168] Make thy body the churn, thy heart the churning-staff ;
-Into the churn put the Word instead of milk ;
+Into the churn _put_ the Word _instead of milk_ ;
 Make hearty meditation on God thy churning.
 Pour the guru's favour into it as thy cold water.
 Saith Kabir, he on whom the King looketh with favour, And who clingeth to His name, shall gain the shore.

 When the deadly sins are subdued man arrives at a knowledge of the one God and obtains salvation.

 <p style="text-align:center;">XI</p>

-When the wick of pride is dry and the oil of worldly love is spent ;
+When the wick _of pride_ is dry and the oil _of worldly love_ is spent ;
-When the drum of boasting is not heard, and the mind [^xx3] is fast asleep, When the fire of avarice is out, and the smoke of desires no longer issueth, Then shall man know that one God is everywhere contained, and that there is no second.
+When the drum _of boasting_ is not heard, and the mind [^169] is fast asleep, When the fire _of avarice_ is out, and the smoke _of desires_ no longer issueth, _Then shall man know_ that one God is everywhere contained, and that there is no second.
-When the strings are broken, the rebeck no longer playeth, [^xx4] — Man hath ruined his affairs by error —
+When the strings are broken, the rebeck no longer playeth, [^170] — Man hath ruined his affairs by error —
 When man obtaineth understanding he shall forget Preaching, ranting, arguing, and intoning.
 Saith Kabir, the highest dignity shall not be far from those Who crush their deadly sins.

-[^xx1] Meditate upon divine knowledge.

-[^xx2] Rapid churning is believed to spoil butter.

-[^xx3] Nai, literally — the acrobat.

-[^xx4] When desires are at an end, man obtains deliverance.

 <span id="p202"><sup><small>[ p.
 202 ]</small></sup></span>